Developer Documentation

 }

-If the room a media is added is a “WalkieTalkie” room, we use the same implementation used before.
+If the room where the media was created is a “WalkieTalkie” room, we use the same implementation as before.
 However, if it’s the world room, we need to find the corresponding player game object in the scene and attach the PlaybackComponent to it.
-We also set spatialBlend to 1.0 to activate 3D positional audio, that is Unity will handle 3D audio for us automatically.
+We also set spatialBlend to 1.0 to activate 3D positional audio, meaning Unity will automatically handle the 3D audio processing for us.

 Info

-This guide should show you how to do the basic and required event handling.
-We don’t go into much detail how to merge your multiplayer framework with ODIN.
-Depending on the multiplayer framework there are different solutions on how to do that.
-We show a typical solution in our Mirror Networking guide and have an open-source example available for Photon.
+This guide covered the basic and essential event handling.
+We didn’t dive into the specifics of integrating your multiplayer framework with ODIN, as the approach may vary depending on the framework you’re using.
+We provide a typical solution in our Mirror Networking guide and also have an open-source example available for Photon.